 Our Winning Cut-Resistant Glove is the Mercer Culinary MercerGuard Cut Glove

 Our favorite cut-resistant glove is the Mercer Culinary MercerGuard Cut Glove.
 The thinnest glove we tested, it allows for superior dexterity and grip while still protecting our hands from harm—even after we used it to peel, grate, and mandoline an additional 20 pounds of cheese, fruit, and vegetables.
 It comes in lots of sizes, and did the best job of fitting different hands, though the bigger sizes run small, so medium- and large-handed testers might want to size up.
 And it’s machine-washable, so while it did stain somewhat over the course of testing, most of the marks faded after a few wash cycles.

-We tested six cut-resistant gloves priced from about $5.00 to about $25.00, using them on our dominant and nondominant hands as we halved, pitted, and sliced avocados; grated soft cheese and carrots; and peeled potatoes and then sliced them on a mandoline.
-Users with different hand sizes tried on gloves in the appropriate size category in order to assess fit, and each of the gloves was washed by hand or in the washing machine 10 times.
+We tested six cut-resistant gloves priced from about $5 to about $25, using them on our dominant and nondominant hands as we halved, pitted, and sliced avocados; grated soft cheese and carrots; and peeled potatoes and then sliced them on a mandoline.
+Users with different hand sizes tried on gloves in the appropriate size category to assess fit, and we washed each of the gloves by hand or in the washing machine 10 times.
 Finally, for durability testing, we used the winner while peeling, grating, and using a mandoline to process an additional 20 pounds of food.

 Dexterity: We evaluated how easy it was to move and grip foods with the gloves on

 Protection: We assessed how well each glove protected our hands from harm

 Design and Fit: We noted whether the glove came in different sizes, and evaluated how well gloves of different sizes (when offered) fit users with the appropriate hand sizes